-The nursing program is approved by the New Hampshire Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC) (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326; (404) 975-5000).
+The nursing program is approved by the New Hampshire Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly NLNAC (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326; (404) 975-5000; acenursing.org).
 Graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
 They are prepared to administer nursing care to individuals of all ages and in a variety of health care settings.

-Two program options exist at the Associate Degree level: (1) Day Option; and (2) LPN-RN Advancement Option.
+Two program options exist at the Associate Degree level: (1) Day Option; and (2) LPN-RN Completion Option.
 All students may be required to do an alternate clinical rotation depending on clinical/faculty availability, i.e., students may be asked to do an evening rotation.